Innovation in Technology Award

 - An abstract of the nominee’s research (not to exceed 10 double-spaced pages).
 Appendices containing nontextual material, such as charts or tables, may be included as additional pages.
 All pages should be numbered, and each should bear the name of the nominee.

-- Two nomination letters.
+- Two nomination letters (not to exceed 1 page per letter).
 One letter from the department head or major professor and one letter from additional faculty member.
 The letters should include information regarding the significance of the study, the contribution of the study to the program of the degree granting unit, and the broader impact of the innovation on the knowledge base of the discipline.

 - The nominee’s curriculum vitae or resume (not to exceed five pages).

-If you have any questions about the WAGS award processes, please contact Matthew Tradewell at email@example.com
+If you have any questions about the WAGS award processes, please contact the WAGS Award Chair, Matthew Tradewell: email@example.com